siouan/frontend-gradle-plugin/README.md

 ### `installYarn` - Install Yarn

-The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
+The `installYarn` task downloads a [Yarn][classic-yarn] distribution, if `yarnEnabled` property is `true`.
 By default, the exact download URL is guessed using the `yarnVersion` property, and the `yarnDistributionUrlPattern` property.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
 Set the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

-If a [Yarn][yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
+If a [Yarn][classic-yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
 Alternatively, this latter property may not be set, and the plugin would locate the distribution using the `YARN_HOME` environment variable, or the `PATH` environment variable.
 Consequently, the